PhilipWafula/Flask-Server-Side/README.md

 - **Python 3** installed on your system.
 - Redis
 - PostgreSQL
-- Access to system configurations.
+- Access to system settingss.

-### Getting system configurations
+### Getting system configs

-We use ` git secret` and encrypt our configuration files using gpg keys.
+We use ` git secret` and encrypt our settings files using gpg keys.
 To get access the config files and decrypt them, setup [git secret](https://git-secret.io/).
 Once complete, reach out to [Philip Wafula](philipwafula2@gmailcom) and request to have your public gpg key added to the public keys set in the `.gitsecret` file.